 Alex Caruso sits down with Josiah Johnson to discuss his take on the Whataburger vs In-N-Out debate and what his experience has been so far in the NBA Bubble.
 He also discusses his decision to opt into wearing "Black Lives Matter" on the back of his jersey.

-JOSIAH JOHNSON: You guys got some tragic news in Laker land.
-Rajon Rondo expressed in the mix, six to eight weeks with a broken thumb.
+JOSIAH JOHNSON: You know, you guys got some tragic news in Laker land.
+Rajon Rondo expecting to miss six to eight weeks with the broken thumb.
 Avery Bradley had already opted out before the team had left.
-So that's going to mean that it's a big opportunity for yourself.
+So that's going to mean that's-- you know, it's a big opportunity for yourself.
 So how are you preparing mentally or physically to be playing more minutes and helping shoulder more of the load in the Lakers rotation?